mihaibaumgarten/docker-nodejs-terraform-awscli/README.md

 # docker-nodejs-terraform-awscli
-Docker Image project with NodeJS, Terraform 12 and AWS CLI
+This repository holds source code for building docker container, based on an alpine linux image, enhanced with some tools needed for Jenkins usage during devOps: the latest terraform version 12, nodeJS and AWS CLI .